alanliangdev/alanliangdev.github.io/docs/blog/posts/5-things-i-wish-i-knew-before-diving-into-kubernetes.md

 Kubernetes Secrets are just base64-encoded strings—not encrypted.
 For production workloads, integrate with proper secret management systems like AWS Secrets Manager, HashiCorp Vault, or Azure Key Vault.

 ### Security & Policy
-**Tools**: Falco, OPA Gatekeeper, Pod Security Standards
+**Tools**: Kyverno, OPA Gatekeeper, Pod Security Standards

 Security isn't an afterthought.
 With high-profile breaches making headlines, implementing proper security controls from day one is crucial.
+From my experience working on Kubernetes platforms across large-scale enterprises, is, if not done properly from the very start, very hard to lock down once production applications depend on the platform.

 ### GitOps
-**Tools**: ArgoCD, Flux
+**Tools**: Argo CD, Flux

 GitOps transforms how you deploy applications.
-Your Git repository becomes the single source of truth, and tools like ArgoCD ensure your cluster state matches your desired configuration.
+Your Git repository becomes the single source of truth, and tools like Argo CD ensure your cluster state matches your desired configuration.

 ## 3. Kubernetes Isn't for Everyone